mcpcpc/yaw/README.md

 Yaw is a nautical term that describes the six degrees of freedom that a ship, boat or any other craft can experience.
-Similarly, UNIX package management can be broken into six core operations, which describe how a user can interact with a package: creation, building, installation, verification, inspection and
-removal. <code>yaw</code>, the package manager, attempts to accomplish these tasks with as little "fluff" as possible.
+Similarly, UNIX package management can be broken into six core operations, which describe how a user can interact with a package: creation, building, installation, verification, inspection and removal. `yaw`, the package manager, attempts to accomplish these tasks with as little "fluff" as possible.

 ![yaw](https://upload.wikimedia.org/wikipedia/commons/5/55/USS_Langley_%28CVL-27%29_and_battleship_in_typhoon_1944.jpeg)

-<code>yaw</code> is considered a minimal viable product; therefore, it is up to
-the user to expand the functionality.
-Included is a barebones RFC 1952 compliant tarball (*.tar.gz) expander and web socket downloader (HTTP only).
+`yaw` is considered a minimal viable product; therefore, it is up to the user to expand the functionality.
+Included is a barebones RFC 1952 compliant tarball (\*.tar.gz) expander and web socket downloader (HTTP only).
-These basic utilities allow <code>yaw</code> to be self-sufficient and handle most Github project repositories.
+These basic utilities allow `yaw` to be self-sufficient and handle most Github project repositories.

 There is no infrastructure, community or central repositories associated with his package manager.
 Instead, the user intended to be self-sufficient and the repository to be hosted local to the target machine.

-In order to manage the actual package build process, <code>yaw</code> uses shell script to specify the appropriate commands.
-The built binaries (located in <code>YAW_PATH</code>) are then symbolically linked to the target installation path.
+In order to manage the actual package build process, `yaw` uses shell script to specify the appropriate commands.
+The built binaries (located in `YAW_PATH`) are then symbolically linked to the target installation path.

 Package validation is performed by generating a checksum using the CRC32 algorithm and verifying that the downloaded tarball checksum matches the source